 |200||Enter Data||Mar.
 5||Mar.
 20||$30,000||$18,000||$15,000||$13,000||-$3,000||0.83|

 The project is behind schedule because SV is negative.
-Both tasks are behind schedule because their SV’s are negative.
-The project is behind schedule by $5,500 (out of the total project $40,000) which seems significant, and the SPI of 0.81 says that the project should have accomplished 19% more than it actually has at this point.
+Likewise, both tasks within the project are behind schedule because their SV’s are negative.
+The project is behind schedule by $5,500 (out of the total project budget of $40,000) which seems significant, and the SPI of 0.81 says that the project should have accomplished 19% more than it actually has at this point.
 Clearly this project manager has work to do if this project is to finish on time.

 Step 5: Determine Cost Variance (CV) and Cost Performance Index (CPI)